wessenstam/gts21/snow/policies/policies.rst

    .. figure:: images/7.png

    Observe that there are not currently any VMs on either cluster with that assigned category value.
-This will occur as new VMs are provisioned in a later exercise.
+VMs will be provisioned as part of a later exercise and inherit this policy based on being assigned the **USER**\ *##*\ **-DP : Bronze**

 #.
 Click **Create**.